FOLLOW US!

 Thanks to Chicago’s perfectly lined grid system, the bi-annual equinoxes mark a time when the Sun rises and sets directly in line with Chicago’s east and west streets, causing Chicagohenge!

-Be on the lookout for Chicagohenge on March 19-23, 2024 and September 22-23, 2024.
-The best time to view the Chicagohenge is when looking due east or due west around sunset or sunrise on these day(s) leading up to or after the equinoxes.
+Be on the lookout for Chicagohenge dates on March 20–23, 2025 and September 22–25, 2025.
+The best time to view Chicagohenge is when looking due east or due west around sunset or sunrise on these day(s) leading up to or after the equinoxes.

 Finding a place to spot Chicagohenge is a no-brainer!
-Simply find one of Chicago’s east-west facing streets, plop a seat, and enjoy the view.
+Simply find one of Chicago’s east–west facing streets, pick a spot 5-10 minutes before sunrise or sunset, and enjoy the view.

 The Sun sets during Chicagohenge as a CTA train in Chicago, Illinois travels towards it.
 Image Credit: @cdats